NeotropicSAS/kuwaiba-docs/tutorials/src/dev/how-to-create-a-new-module/README.md

 - `BusinessObject`: It's a class that is used to map the inventory objects.
 - `BusinessObjectLight`: It's the super class of Business Object.

-`BusinessObjectLight` allows you to manage objects with the essential attributes of an entity in the database, such as ID, name, and class type.
+`BusinessObjectLight` allows you to manage objects with the essential attributes of an entity in the database, such as id, name, and className.
 On the other hand, `BusinessObject` also includes these basic attributes and allows you to create objects with additional attributes, such as the creation date.

 For the implementation of the example, we will use `BusinessObjectLight` to display the houses registered in the inventory, along with their basic attributes: id, name, and className.
 But first, we must understand some other concepts, which will be explained later.